AmagiNet/Amagi/README.md

 What is "Amagi Data Protocol" ?
 -------------------------------

-Protocol that defines communication rules and type of data transmitted between a node and an Amagi Server
+Protocol that defines communication rules and type of data transmitted between a device and an Amagi Server.

+<bold>Communication Rules</bold>

+- AmagiOpenRules

+<bold>Data Types</bold>

+- AmagiOpenData Packets

+    - IMALIVE Packet

+- AmagiCommData Packets

 What is "Amagi Server" ?